– Quick Ways to Save

 Get Government Rebates To Go Solar And Cut Your Energy Bill

 Did you know you can significantly reduce your monthly electric bill and pay nothing for it?
 If you live in a qualified zip code you can get paid to go solar!
-Thanks to a little-known government program called Federal Residential Renewable Energy Tax Credit, homeowners who live in these specific zip codes are getting thousands in rebates to install solar panels.
+Thanks to a little-known government program called Federal Residential Renewable Energy Tax Credit, homeowners who live in qualified areas are getting thousands in rebates to install solar panels.

 Homeowners can save $1,000’s of dollars just by using this program.